OpenBB-finance/OpenBB/website/content/terminal/installation/docker.md

 ---
 title: Docker
 sidebar_position: 5
-description: Instructions for installing OpenBB Terminal via Docker on different operating systems (Windows, MacOS, Linux).
+description: "Instructions for installing OpenBB Terminal via Docker on different operating" systems (Windows, MacOS, Linux).
 The page includes specific guidelines for Docker Desktop installation, displaying charts in Docker, and how to pull and run OpenBB Terminal Docker image.